Purdue-Fort-Wayne-ACM/CyberDon/src/content/blog/2024-11-02-cyberdons-introduction.md

 Finally it's fun!
 I wanted to make it so I did, and sometimes that's the best reason~

 # Stomping Forward

+The goal is that this blog develops over time, and with it the writing skills of our members.

+In terms of content, I'm hoping that this blog can address many of the following subjects:

+*   The ACMs participation in CTFs

+*   Cybersecurity news

+*   Threat actor/APT news

+*   Ethical Hacking Techniques

+*   LLM prompt engineering and information disclosure

+*   Compliance and vulnerability management

+*   Security awareness

+*   Security research

+*   Incident detection & response

+*   IoT security

+*   Cybersecurity Education (K-12 Audiences, both staff and student)

+Obviously we'll only ever address what our members contribute to, so this is also hope for the club's exploration of these topics.
+My main want is that no-one is scared to contribute, or at least risk trying to.

+I think I've written enough for a hello.
+I'm wishing you all the best, and hoping for an awesome year.